MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Evaluating Robustness to Dataset Shift via Parametric Robustness Sets. [[paper]](https://arxiv.org/abs/2205.15947)
+  - Nikolaj Thams, Michael Oberst, David Sontag.
+  - Key Word: Distributionally Robust Optimization.
+  - <details><summary>Digest</summary> We give a method for proactively identifying small, plausible shifts in distribution which lead to large differences in model performance.
+To ensure that these shifts are plausible, we parameterize them in terms of interpretable changes in causal mechanisms of observed variables.
+This defines a parametric robustness set of plausible distributions and a corresponding worst-case loss.
+While the loss under an individual parametric shift can be estimated via reweighting techniques such as importance sampling, the resulting worst-case optimization problem is non-convex, and the estimate may suffer from large variance.

 - PAC Generalisation via Invariant Representations. [[paper]](https://arxiv.org/abs/2205.15196)
   - Advait Parulekar, Karthikeyan Shanmugam, Sanjay Shakkottai.
   - Key Word: Invariant Learning; Causal Structure Learning; Domain Adaptation.